kennneth1/hugging-llm-flask-app/README.md

 - Limited Conversation History: Presently, the API does not retain a conversation history or support looping.
 Each interaction is treated as a one-off prompt, without referencing previous messages

-- Latency Concerns: Due to the nature of the underlying model and the computational requirements to support its tuning, there may be excessive latency when receiving responses.
+- Latency Concerns: Due to the nature of the underlying model, lack of caching, and the computational requirements to support its tuning/inference, there may be excessive latency when receiving responses.
 We are continuously working to optimize and enhance the API's performance

 ## Getting Started